-“I’m just always so tired at the end of the day and don’t have energy.”
+“I’m always so tired at the end of the day and don’t have the energy for sex.”

-“I just close my eyes and hope they finish soon. *shrugs* I don’t mind though, it’s just how things are.”
+“I close my eyes and hope they finish soon. *shrugs* I don’t mind, it’s just how things are.”

-“When we first got together things were so exciting and now sex just feels like a chore, but I know that’s normal”
+“When we first got together sex was so exciting and now sex just feels like a chore, but I know that’s normal”

 “Last time we had sex was….
-I don’t remember how long ago but it obviously wasn’t very good.”
+I don’t remember how long ago but it must not have been very good.”

-These are things I hear consistently in the counseling room from both individuals and couples regarding their sex life.
-Even when sexual concerns wasn’t what they originally came in for, somehow this has become the reality for many.
-So, if these sound like you could have said them, you’re not alone!
-And you’re not beyond hope for things to change too.
-In working with couples and individuals on a variety of struggles, these are the most common beliefs I find that people have about sex that aren’t inherently true.
+I hear these statements consistently in the counseling room from individuals and couples regarding their sex life.
+Even when sexual concerns weren’t what they originally came in to address.
+This somehow has become the reality for many.
+Do these sound like you could have said them?
+If so, you are not alone and you are not beyond hope for things to change!
+In working with couples and individuals on a variety of struggles, these are the three most common sex myths that I find that people have fallen for.

 1. ) Sex must have No Mistakes

-From a purely clinical perspective, the idea that we will automatically know our own and our partner’s bodies without any type of exploration, mistakes or wrong moves is ridiculous.
-Unfortunately, this is the idea though that is perpetuated.
-That you will be able to automatically know how and when to move your body and just the right way to touch your partner to bring them pleasure.
+From a purely clinical perspective, the idea that we will automatically know our own and our partner’s bodies without any type of exploration, mistakes, or wrong moves is ridiculous.
+Unfortunately, this is the idea that is perpetuated.
+It is asssumed that you will automatically know how and when to move your body and just the right way to touch your partner to please them.
 The sheer weight of this pressure is paralyzing for many and rightly so!
-To be expected to perform perfectly from the beginning can be terrifying and limits the growth for the individual and couple to grow together.
+To be expected to perform perfectly can be terrifying and limits the growth of the individual and the couple.

-Open a dialogue with your partner before sexual time begins and discuss how you want to learn more of what they like.
-If they like it slow, hard, fast, soft, gentle, rough, etc… If they are not able to give answers (because many people aren’t used to this type of dialogue) work together on creating a feedback system during actual sex.
-This in an of itself can be incredibly sexy and a turn on.
+Open a dialogue with your partner before sex begins and discuss how you want to learn more about what they like.
+Find out if they like sex slow, hard, fast, soft, gentle, rough, etc. The truth is that many people are not used to this type of dialogue.
+If they are not able to give answers, work together on creating a feedback system during actual sex.
+This alone can be incredibly sexy and a turn-on.